-Stunning and unique, diamonds are one of the most sought-after gemstones for fine jewelry.
+Stunning and unique, diamonds are certainly one of the most sought-after gemstones for fine jewelry.
 Diamonds are extremely rare and beautiful, making them more expensive than other gemstones and precious metals.
 A diamond is forever, but how do we know if a diamond’s price is fair?
 Using a diamond price calculator can ensure that you are getting the best value when buying a diamond engagement ring.

 Interestingly, with every unique diamond, there’s a huge range when it comes to cost on a diamond price calculator.